 Q: Do you plan to work part-time in the UK?

-If you are applying with a spouse or children, be prepared for additional questions:
+If you are applying with a spouse or children, expect additional questions:

 Q: What will your spouse do while you're studying in the UK?